-One hundred years ago, on November 11, 1919, it was the first anniversary of the end of World War I. On that anniversary, Veterans Day, which was originally called “Armistice Day” was originated.
-Armistice Day officially became a national holiday in 1938 and in 1954, President Eisenhower changed the name of national holiday to Veterans Day.
-On Veterans Day we honor all American veterans of all wars—the living and the fallen.
+November 11, 1919, was the first anniversary of the end of World War I. On that anniversary, Veterans Day, which was originally called “Armistice Day,” was originated.
+Armistice Day officially became a national holiday in 1938, and in 1954, President Eisenhower changed the name of the national holiday to Veterans Day.
+On Veterans Day, we honor all American veterans of all wars—the living and the fallen.

 Thank you to the brave men and women who serve and protect the United States of America.
 Today, we share a few facts about our veteran population:

-- 3 million veterans have served in support of the War on Terrorism.
+- 7.8 million veterans served in the Gulf War era.

-- As of 2017, the top three states with the highest percentage of Veterans were Alaska, Maine and Montana, respectively.
+- As of 2023, the top three states with the highest percentage of Veterans were Alaska, Virginia, and Wyoming, respectively.